WhatsApp Group Join Now

 Answer: B

-3. The factors that recognize the termination of RNA transcription are:
+25. The factor that recognizes the termination of RNA transcription is

 A. alpha factor